xiaody/in-promise/README.md

     <img src="https://promisesaplus.com/assets/logo-small.png" alt="Promises/A+ logo"
         title="Promises/A+ 1.1 compliant" align="right" />
 </a>
-Working In Progress.

-A minimal polyfill for ES6 Promise.
+A experimental minimal polyfill for ES6 Promise.

 For a minimal Promises/A+ implementation, check out the [master branch].